A City of Icebergs

 For those who can afford it, you can stay in this remote location right opposite the glacier in the eco-camp called Glacier Lodge Eqi.

-You really think about global warming being there.
+You really think about climate change being here.
 We’ve read stories about Greenland’s ice is melting fast, but here you see it in action at the glacier.
 Between 1950 – 1990 the position of the glacier’s front didn’t move that much but since the late 1990’s it’s melting at a much faster rate.
 Scientists say this is because of global warming.
 Climate change is also affecting fishing in the Greenland, as temperatures in the waters change, no one knows the long term effects of these glaciers melting quickly.
-Garth also was wondering about the effect of tourism in the area, if this glacier was in Thailand the bay would be packed tight with boats.
+Garth also wondered about the effect of tourism in the area, if this glacier was in Thailand the bay would be packed tight with boats.
 We were the only ones there, but if Greenland’s tourism increases, then what effect will more airplanes, boats and hotels have on the Greenland’s future?
 The balance seems good at the moment, however China has plans to build new airports in Greenland.

 Finally on our long journey back to Ilulissat we spent our time on the boat’s top deck looking for whales.
 Perfect conditions for whale watching but sadly we didn’t see one 🙁 but we did see a few seals playing around in the water 🙂

 Getting home proved interesting, because of strong winds, they could not take everyone’s cases on the small 18 seater plane.
-After some slight chaos at Ilulissat Airport, as no one could tell us whose cases had been boarded and whose wasn’t, all the passengers on our flight were taken air-side and asked to identify if their bag was not on-board, so we could tell ground staff at Air Iceland when we land.
+After some slight chaos at Ilulissat Airport, as no one could tell us whose cases had been boarded, so all the passengers on our flight were taken air-side and asked to identify if their bag was not on-board, so we could tell ground staff in Iceland when we land.
 Everyone was unpacking their cases to take out essentials they needed.
 Luckily for Phil his case was on-board, but Garth’s was scheduled to take a later flight! boo!
 Fortunately it did arrive back in the UK a week later.

 Phil and Garth’s Top 5 Ilulissat Tips